ajith1234/CTEC3905-Website/README.md

 please note there is a footer below the the bg image where I can add more content, such as notes and reminders easily.
 You will see this when using the site

+Furthermore, the quote tile uses an API so there are new quotes on each page load.